 So the easiest way to start is to find a restaurant that has a bar option.
 Once you graduate from eating at the bar, try sitting at the table by yourself.
 You can read a book or use your phone if it makes you feel more comfortable about the whole experience.

-But these days I really enjoy eating on my own without a book and my phone.
+But these days I really enjoy eating alone while travelling.
 I like being present while I am eating.
 And I wouldn’t let the fear of dining alone prevent me from trying a new food or trying a new restaurant.
 After all, eating is part of travelling!
 So even if you are travelling solo, don’t miss out on a potentially fantastic eating experience!